Mattjones444/Milestone-Project-2/readme.md

 \\#### Buttons

-Each button offers a similar growing effect described above combined with a change of its background colour: it is black by default, and it turns Double Spanish White when hovered over with a mouse.
-To provide better performance on mobile devices, it was implemented only for screens larger than 978px.
+Each button offers a similar growing effect described above combined with a change of its box shadow: it is black by default.
+The box shadow size decreases when the button is hovered over and the button's box shadow size decreases and increases on click, to give the user the impression that the button has been depressed.

 \\#### Navbar Hover effect